 If each component had to be placed in every succeeding frame, it would be a tiresome job for the hardware.
-So, to reduce the burden on the hardware, an optimization technique has been deduced in which only the components which are needed to be changed are marked as dirty and then recreated in the next frame.
+So, to reduce the burden on the hardware, an optimization technique is implemented where only the components needed to be changed are marked as dirty and then recreated in the next frame.
 This reduces the load on the CPU.

 So, feel free to press the F5 button the next time.
 But do decide whether you need it or not.
 Anyways, it’s your machine, and the Refresh option is free–press it as many times you want.